SSP26 Process Update

-The program will be hosted by two partners:
+The program will be hosted at the International Space University:

 The interdisciplinary curriculum of the SSP, with its emphasis on international cooperation, exposes participants to broad new perspectives on the world’s space activities – perspectives otherwise reserved for those with many years of diverse professional experience.
 The program is packed with a wide variety of activities, including lectures by renowned experts, hands-on activities and projects, team work and professional visits.